 With over 130 million records sold, Engelbert Humperdinck, recorded everything from the most romantic ballads to the Platinum-selling theme song "Lesbian Seagull" for a Beavis and Butthead movie.
 His sense of humor endeared him to millions of fans around the globe and the MTV generation discovered what a magnificent musician the rest of the world has celebrated for decades.
 With four Grammy nominations, a Golden Globe for Entertainer Of The Year (1988) and a star on the Hollywood Walk of Fame, Engelbert joined in elite group of musical artists, such as Tony Bennett and Burt Bacharach, who have crossed over successfully to strike a new chord with a younger generation, in addition to their core audiences.
 He has appeared on several MTV programs in the past, including two appearances on MTV Beach House, Chilling with the Weaze and Oddville.
-Engelbert's CD, "Vie Dance Album", was his first album in the dance genre.
+Engelbert's CD, "Vie Dance Album", was his first album in the Dance genre.
 Released by the red-hot dance label Interhit Records, the album featured newly recorded dance versions of six of Engelbert's greatest hits, along with five original songs.
-Favourites such as "Quando, Quando, Quando" and "Release Me" are set to an infectious dance beat.
+Favorites such as "Quando, Quando, Quando" and "Release Me" were set to an infectious dance beat.
 The album enjoyed tremendous success, with "Release Me" hitting Top Ten in the Billboard Dance charts.
-Says Billboard magazine of The Dance Album: "...brilliantly cool... one of the most fun pop/dance albums of the decade."
+Says Billboard magazine of The Dance Album: "brilliantly cool... one of the most fun pop/dance albums of the decade."

 Few people realize that it was Humperdinck, not Elvis, who made famous the sideburns and flamboyant leather jumpsuits.
 Engelbert often jokingly asserts that Elvis "stole" the image from him.
-Nevertheless, the two legends often performed one another's songs, and enjoyed a lasting friendship until Elvis' death.
-Humperdinck has always enjoyed a healthy rivalry with Tom Jones, and the two actually partnered for ten years and shared Gordon Mills as manager for many, many more.
+Nevertheless, the two legends often performed one another's songs, and enjoyed a lasting friendship until Elvis' death in 1977.
+Humperdinck always enjoyed a healthy rivalry with Tom Jones, and the two actually partnered for ten years and shared Gordon Mills as manager for many, many more.
 Humperdinck eventually parted company with Mills to employ his own son in the same capacity, and his daughter Louise often appeared along side Dad singing duos and solos.
 She is another talented member of the family, having written the words to "Know That We Have Loved Before", included on the 1993 album "Engelbert, Yours".
 His other son Bradley served as his tour manager.

 Engelbert went on to appear regularly in Las Vegas and toured throughout North America.
-In the spring of 2003, he collaborated with producer Art Greenhaw to record the Gospel album "Always Hear the Harmony: The Gospel Sessions"; joining Humperdinck on the album were The Jordanaires and the Blackwood Brothers Quartet.
+In the Spring of 2003 he collaborated with producer Art Greenhaw to record the Gospel album "Always Hear the Harmony: The Gospel Sessions".
+Joining Humperdinck on the album were The Jordanaires and The Blackwood Brothers Quartet.
 The critically acclaimed album was nominated for a Grammy for Best Southern, Country or Bluegrass Gospel Album of the Year.
 In August 2005, Humperdinck auctioned his Harley-Davidson motorcycle on eBay to raise money for the County Air Ambulance in Leicestershire, where he spent much of his youth.
 In September 2007, he released "The Winding Road", as a tribute to British composers.
 On February 25th, 2009, Leicester City Council announced that Humperdinck would be given the Honorary Freedom of Leicester, along with author Sue Townsend and professional footballer Alan Birchenall.

 In 2010, Engelbert released "Tell Me Where It Hurts", an LP which failed to chart in either America or the UK.
 His 2012 schedule had him appearing in Chile, Lebanon and America as well as working on a new album.
 In a move that surprised many, the 75 year old crooner was selected to represent the UK at the 2012 Eurovision Song Contest.
-In March, 2014, Engelbert, who continued to tour regularly, announced that his 80th album, "Engelbert Calling", would feature duets with Elton John, Smokey Robinson, Johnny Mathis, Willie Nelson, Wynonna Judd and Kiss' Gene Simmons.
+In March, 2014, Engelbert, who continued to tour regularly, announced that his 80th album, "Engelbert Calling", would feature duets with Elton John, Smokey Robinson, Johnny Mathis, Willie Nelson, Wynonna Judd and Gene Simmons of KISS.
 As he maintained a busy schedule of live appearances across the globe throughout 2015, Engelbert announced in September that he was busy preparing a new Country album.

 Engelbert was in the news again in October, 2015 after Tom Jones was quoted as saying about their former rivalry, "It's as I say, once a c**t, always a c**t." .
 Humperdink responded, "To be honest, I feel sorry for Tom always being in a bad mood.
 Life is too short to hold anger inside.
 I wish him luck."
 Engelbert went on to say that he has put the outburst behind him as he prepared for his latest tour of Australia.
 His 2017 schedule had him booked for shows in the United States and Canada during the Spring.